Frequently Asked Questions

 How will Cyprus use natural gas domestically?

-Cyprus plans to convert the 868 MW Vasilikos Power Station from oil to natural gas, reducing electricity costs and emissions.
-Domestic consumption is estimated at 1-2 Bcm/year.
-The majority of production will be exported, with domestic use as a priority but small portion of total output.
+Cyprus plans to switch the 868 MW Vasilikos Power Station from oil to natural gas, cutting electricity costs and emissions, with initial supply coming from the Vasilikos LNG import terminal once it is completed (currently targeted around 2030).
+Domestic consumption is estimated at 1-2 Bcm/year; the large majority of offshore production is earmarked for export to Egypt.

 What is the East Mediterranean Gas Forum?

-The East Mediterranean Gas Forum (EMGF) is an intergovernmental organization including Cyprus, Egypt, Greece, Israel, Italy, Jordan, and Palestine.
-Headquartered in Cairo, EMGF promotes regional gas cooperation, infrastructure development, and export coordination to European markets.
+The East Mediterranean Gas Forum (EMGF) is an intergovernmental organization with eight members: Cyprus, Egypt, France, Greece, Israel, Italy, Jordan and Palestine.
+Headquartered in Cairo, EMGF promotes regional gas cooperation, infrastructure development and export coordination to European markets, and remains active with regular ministerial meetings.

 Investment & Development